Marketing Plan: How To Take Over The World

 Why your company’s value system is your strongest wealth indicator

 Your choice of company values serves as the central pillar of everything you do.
-Your employees will, in turn, instill these values in everything they do, from designing the product/service, to marketing it, to improving the user experience.
+Your employees will, in turn, instill these values in everything they do, from designing the product/service, to product marketing, to improving the user experience.

 Why are they your company’s wealth indicator?